mmbman/Katagiri/1979-06-15-Fukanzazengi-Talk-7.md

 In those days, the attainment of [samadhi](glossary#samadhi) with no consciousness was regarded as the highest level of spiritual life.
 From this point, you can stop your breath for a certain period of time, or you can stay in a sort of death.
 You can stop the functioning of your heart.
 That was really the highest level of practice in those days, a practice [informed] by [Brahmanism](glossary#brahmanism).
 So if people attained this, everybody respected it.
 But [Buddha](glossary#buddha) didn’t do this; Buddha did zazen with consciousness.
 Nevertheless, he didn’t hear the sound.
 His zazen was not disturbed by the sound of the thunder.
 This layman had never heard before about such a kind of zazen.
 So he said, “How wonderful, excellent it is!”

-[Dogen](glossary#dogen) commented – *[thunder]* – on this story with deepest respect, in the collection of Dogen’s short preachings.
-Dogen Zenji says:
+Dōgen commented – *[thunder]* – on this story with deepest respect, in the collection of Dōgen’s short preachings.
+Dōgen Zenji says:

 > The Buddha enters samadhi with consciousness, and the thirty-four ways to sever [delusions](glossary#delusion) manifest themselves within it.
 The Buddha uses this from morning to night, and culminates the quest of his body in the [zendo](glossary#zendo).
 >